warmspringwinds/pytorch-cpp/README.md

 respects the semantics of ```torch.nn``` module of PyTorch.
 Models from [pytorch/vision](https://github.com/pytorch/vision) are supported and can be [easily converted](convert_weights.ipynb).

-The library heavily relies on a amazing [ATen](https://github.com/zdevito/ATen) library and was inspired by [cunnproduction](https://github.com/szagoruyko/cunnproduction).
+The library heavily relies on an amazing [ATen](https://github.com/zdevito/ATen) library and was inspired by [cunnproduction](https://github.com/szagoruyko/cunnproduction).